 The programme is fully supported by a Virtual Learning Environment.
 You study at a time and pace that suits you (subject to certain deadlines), using the study materials developed and supported by academic staff at the London School of Hygiene & Tropical Medicine, which take you through a programme of directed self-study.

-These may include study guides, textbooks, computer-based sessions and additional computer software (e.g. Stata), past examination papers and examiners’ reports.
-You will also receive details of how to use the online learning environment effectively.
+Your study materials are mostly provided online via the Virtual Learning Environment.
+They may include study guides, textbooks, computer-based sessions and additional computer software (e.g. Stata), past examination papers and examiners’ reports.

-When you register, we will give you access to your Student Portal.
+When you register, we will give you access to the University of London Student Portal.
 You can then access your University of London email account and other key resources: